 How NTEAM’s Technical Assistance has incorporated support to national COVID-19 response planning through the TAN project

-Without compromising their original objectives and workplans, ongoing or incipient TA are being refined to incorporate the new needs, concerns and lessons emerging from the COVID-19 pandemic.
+Without compromising their original objectives and workplans, ongoing or incipient technical assistance are being refined to incorporate the new needs, concerns and lessons emerging from the COVID-19 pandemic.

 Posted on May 13, 2020

-In light of the COVID-19 pandemic, Nutrition Technical Assistance Mechanism (NTEAM)’s TAN project has conducted a thorough review of its portfolio of current or planned Technical Assistance (TA), as outlined in this article.
+In light of the COVID-19 pandemic, Nutrition International’s Nutrition Technical Assistance Mechanism (NTEAM), through its Technical Assistance for Nutrition project, has conducted a thorough review of its portfolio of current or planned technical assistance, as outlined in this article.

-Without compromising their original objectives and workplans, ongoing or incipient TA are being refined to incorporate the new needs, concerns and lessons emerging from the pandemic.
-TAN TA providers are providing technical, strategic and organizational support and leadership to the COVID-19 coordination units that national governments have established, helping to position nutrition as a continued priority within their discussions and plans.
+Without compromising their original objectives and workplans, ongoing or incipient technical assistance are being refined to incorporate the new needs, concerns and lessons emerging from the pandemic.
+NTEAM’s technical assistance providers are providing technical, strategic and organizational support and leadership to the COVID-19 coordination units that national governments have established, helping to position nutrition as a continued priority within their discussions and plans.
 Below are five examples from Africa and Asia.

 In light of COVID-19, a technical/expert committee on COVID-19 was convened as a priority and chaired by the Director General of the BNNC.
 Three Working Groups were formed under this technical committee: General Food Basket, Children Food Package, and COVID-19 & Nutrition.
-The TAN TA team are playing a pivotal role in all three Working Groups, alongside officials from multiple sectors and UN agencies.
+NTEAM’s technical assistance team are playing a pivotal role in all three Working Groups, alongside officials from multiple sectors and UN agencies.
 A first priority of the Working Groups has been to assess the composition of the food basket distributed during emergency responses, with guidance regarding adequate nutrition in emergency responses forthcoming.
-The COVID-19 & Nutrition Working Group, led by Senior Nutrition International TAN TA provider Dr. Iqbal Kabir, was tasked with recommending the food basket and other nutrition priorities that should be integrated in the national COVID-19 response plan, including nutrition messages.
+The COVID-19 & Nutrition Working Group, led by Senior Nutrition International technical assistance provider Dr. Iqbal Kabir, was tasked with recommending the food basket and other nutrition priorities that should be integrated in the national COVID-19 response plan, including nutrition messages.

 The work of all three groups has since been compiled and recommendations on Food Packages for Disaster Affected Populations, including COVID-19, submitted to Ministry of Health and Ministry of Disaster & Relief.
-In addition, together with UN agencies, Nutrition International TAN TA providers are supporting the BNNC’s advocacy efforts for a nutrition cell within the Government’s “COVID-19 Control Room.”
+In addition, together with UN agencies, Nutrition International technical assistance providers are supporting the BNNC’s advocacy efforts for a nutrition cell within the Government’s “COVID-19 Control Room.”

-A long-term embedded Nutrition International TAN consultant has supported the SUN Focal Point and the Federal Programme Delivery Unit (FPDU) for the Seqota Declaration implementation, and nutrition teams in several regions since 2017.
-Nutrition International TAN support has also contributed to developing individual and institutional capacity, improved the costing, budgeting and tracking of nutrition finance, and strengthened Monitoring and Evaluation of the National Nutrition Program II.
+A long-term embedded Nutrition International technical assistance consultant has supported the SUN Focal Point and the Federal Programme Delivery Unit (FPDU) for the Seqota Declaration implementation, and nutrition teams in several regions since 2017.
+Nutrition International support has also contributed to developing individual and institutional capacity, improved the costing, budgeting and tracking of nutrition finance, and strengthened Monitoring and Evaluation of the National Nutrition Program II.

 Support to the PDU will continue, but now incorporates additional objectives related to COVID-19: conduct a risk assessment and implement mitigation measures for the PDU, and develop the PDU’s COVID-19 Response Plan.
-In addition to these responsibilities, Nutrition International TAN TA Provider Dr. Sisay Sinamo (Senior Programme Manager in the FPDU) is a member of the Government’s National Response Team to COVID-19, supporting the government to draft a National Nutrition COVID-19 Response Plan, and to include this in its Multi Sectoral COVID-19 Response Plan, working closely with the Maternal and Child Health Directorate Nutrition Case Team.
+In addition to these responsibilities, Nutrition International technical assistance provider Dr. Sisay Sinamo (Senior Programme Manager in the FPDU) is a member of the Government’s National Response Team to COVID-19, supporting the government to draft a National Nutrition COVID-19 Response Plan, and to include this in its Multi Sectoral COVID-19 Response Plan, working closely with the Maternal and Child Health Directorate Nutrition Case Team.

-The consultation has also concluded that the upcoming TA continues to be relevant, in the face of COVID-19.
-Nutrition International TAN support for an exercise to align the Multi-Sectoral Plan on Nutrition with the review of Ethiopia’s Growth and Transformation Plan II will continue, and the oversight of the development of a Priority Service Package, which contextualizes global guidance and recommendations on nutrition for Regions and woredas, will be supported and discussions continue with multiple in-country partners to ensure alignment and complementarity of TA support provided.
+The consultation has also concluded that the upcoming technical assistance continues to be relevant, in the face of COVID-19.
+Nutrition International support for an exercise to align the Multi-Sectoral Plan on Nutrition with the review of Ethiopia’s Growth and Transformation Plan II will continue, and the oversight of the development of a Priority Service Package, which contextualizes global guidance and recommendations on nutrition for Regions and woredas, will be supported and discussions continue with multiple in-country partners to ensure alignment and complementarity of technical assistance support provided.

-In light of COVID-19, TAN and the Nutrition International Country Office have been supporting the Government to conduct an assessment of the risks posed to nutrition by the COVID-19 pandemic, to help focus the strengthening of nutrition programs.
-Significantly, the ongoing TAN TAs to support the development of technical and operational guidelines for implementing the Food Authority Act in Balochistan & AJK have been adapted to include the development of Standard Operating Procedures for Food Safety and Hygiene in food handling by shops, markets, and consumers during pandemics.
+In light of COVID-19, NTEAM’s TAN project and the Nutrition International Country Office have been supporting the Government to conduct an assessment of the risks posed to nutrition by the COVID-19 pandemic, to help focus the strengthening of nutrition programs.
+Significantly, the ongoing technical assistance to support the development of technical and operational guidelines for implementing the Food Authority Act in Balochistan & AJK have been adapted to include the development of Standard Operating Procedures for Food Safety and Hygiene in food handling by shops, markets, and consumers during pandemics.
 Having now been approved, the guidelines will now be shared with federal and provinces authorities.
-In addition, the scope of work of an upcoming TA in Pakistan, to support the multi-sectoral nutrition response in Punjab, is being revised to incorporate support to the provincial government of Punjab on its nutrition-related COVID-19 response.
+In addition, the scope of work of an upcoming technical assistance in Pakistan, to support the multi-sectoral nutrition response in Punjab, is being revised to incorporate support to the provincial government of Punjab on its nutrition-related COVID-19 response.

-Nutrition International TAN has supported the Philippines since 2016 with a series of TA engagements, including supporting the formulation, operationalization and implementation of the Philippines Plan of Action for Nutrition, and its budgeting and expenditure tracking, supporting the development and operationalization of fortification policies, and strengthening the National Nutrition Council (NNC).
+Nutrition International has supported the Philippines since 2016 with a series of technical assistance engagements, including supporting the formulation, operationalization and implementation of the Philippines Plan of Action for Nutrition, and its budgeting and expenditure tracking, supporting the development and operationalization of fortification policies, and strengthening the National Nutrition Council (NNC).

-As part of its ongoing support to NNC, the TAN TA team has made further recommendations to the NNC for strengthening the COVID-19 response in the short- and long-term, which TAN is ready to support if they are accepted.
+As part of its ongoing support to NNC, the technical assistance team has made further recommendations to the NNC for strengthening the COVID-19 response in the short- and long-term, which Nutrition International is ready to support if they are accepted.
 These includes mobilizing the NNC workforce at national and regional levels, nutrition action offices at sub-regional level, and civil society organizations and other SUN Networks active in nutrition, to safeguard nutrition during the pandemic, and to chart out a strategy for post-pandemic nutrition-sensitive national and sub-national re-programming.
-The TAN TA team, together with other partners such as UNICEF, are also developing a post-pandemic advocacy plan for nutrition.
+The technical assistance team, together with other partners such as UNICEF, are also developing a post-pandemic advocacy plan for nutrition.